piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/Text_editing_items_in_the_context_menu/config.md

 Set the "enabled" value to `true` or `false` to enable or disable the items in each context menu.

 - `editor`: Editor context menu.
 - `reviewer`: Reviewer context menu.
-(This item may be useful if you are using Edit Field During Review addon.
+(This option may be useful if you are using 'Edit Field During Review' addon.
 In fact, this is why I created this addon.)